mkingopng/regression/week_4_model_assessment_and_selection/README.md

 ### Definition of Errors
 - the training set is used to fit the model is drawb from the joint distribution of x and y
 - using this data or set, we're going to predict the function y = f(x) to predict yhat
 - the training error quantifies the discrepancy or loss between the fitted value and the response value
 - the test is the expected value of the loss given the training data set.
 - obtained by averaging the loss over all new data pairs drawn from p(x, y)
 - small error is desirable since yhat generalises well and yields small loss for new data
-- the expected error is the average of the generalisation error over all possible training sets
+- **expected error**: the average of the generalisation error over all possible training sets
--
+- **in sample error**:
+- **optimism**: the difference between the in-sample error and the training error
+- average optimism: the expected value of the optimism

+### Cross Validation
+- the **test error** can be easily calculated if a designated test set is available.
+Unfortunately this is not usually the case
+- however, the **training error** can be easily calculated on the training dataset
+- cross-validation is a method for estimating the average test error using the training data
+- cross-validation is a popular method for estimating the average test error
+- we take the dataset and split it into k parts randomly, into the training and test set
+- the model is fit on the training set and tested on the test set
+- the resulting validation error is then averaged over the k test sets

+cross validation has two main drawbacks
+- the validation estimate of the test error rate can be very variable
+- only a part of the observations is used to fit the model, ie the sample size is reduced as a result of the split

+There are different types of cross-validation:
+- leave one out cross validation (LOO-CV): deals with the issue of the sample size being reduced, but it is computationally expensive.
+Exception is Least Squares Regression
+- k-fold (or m-fold) cross-validation (k-CV): the data is split into k roughly equal parts.
+The model is fit on k-1 parts and tested on the remaining part.
+This is repeated k times, each time a different part is used as the test set

+# Bootstrap
+The bootstrap is a widely applicable and powerful statistical tool that can be used to quantify uncertainty associated with a statistical method.
+As a cross-validation method, the bootstrap seeks to estimate the conditional test error.
+The basic idea is to randomly draw n observations with replacement from the training data, each sample is of the same size as the original data set.
+This is done B times, producing B bootstrap datasets.
+We refit the model to each of the B datasets and examine the behaviour of the fits.
+Leave one out bootstrap, works the same as LOO-CV.

+# information criteria
+When we compare different models, we would like to select the best, ie the one leading to the lowest test error.
+RSS and R2 are not suitable for this task because they are based on the training sample and the training error can be a poor estimate of the test error.

+To select the best model, we can:
+- estimate the test error directly through cross-validation
+- estimate the test error by adjustment of the training error

+Mallows Cp, AIC, BIC are examples of information criteria.
+We can use these to adjust the training error for the model size.
+- **Cp** gives an estimate of error (in-sample prediction error) and is hence a criterion for model selection: choose model complexity with minimal Cp.
+- using **AIC**, which aims to minimise the generalisation error asymptotically for large N.
+- **AICc** is a corrected version of AIC for small sample sizes
+- **BIC** penalises complexity more strongly than AIC.
+The model with lowest BIC corresponds to the model with highest log-posterior probability assuming an indifferent prior

+# Variable selection

 # Questions:
 - why the emphasis on this metric in this course?
 I had the impression that RMSE was more popular?

 # text book